bconstantine/BigDataFinalProject/README.md

 This repository contains the code for our submission to the "Repeat Buyers Prediction-Challenge the Baseline" competition hosted by T-Mall on [Tianchi](https://tianchi.aliyun.com/competition/entrance/231576).
 Our approach secured the 7th position out of 39,037 teams.
-The team operated under two accounts: "Bryan Constantine Sadihin" and "Made in Tsinghua".
+The team operated under two accounts: "BryanConstantine" and "Made in Tsinghua".

 ![alt text](image.png)